Usage

 async with WirelessGoPro() as gopro:

-capabilities = await gopro.ble_setting.resolution.get_capabilities_values()
+capabilities = await gopro.ble_setting.video_resolution.get_capabilities_values()

 Settings’ values can be set (via either BLE or WiFI) using the set method as such: